| The Boyd family, is an ancient family, Gaelic, and of Royal Lineage, first appearing during the 11th century in

 400 years.
 The castle is located about a mile north of the town Kilmarnock, in the county of Ayr, in western Scotland.
 It

-is now open to the public as "Dean Castle Country Park," belonging to the Kilmarnock and Louden District Council.
-The
+to the public as "Dean Castle Country Park," belonging to the Kilmarnock and Louden District Council.

 name "Dean" is an old Scottish term for a wooded glen.